-Progression and development of women firefighters
+Progression and development of women firefighters research report

 Fire and Emergency New Zealand (Fire and Emergency) is committed to fostering diversity and inclusivity in its workforce.
 While women (wāhine) have been active in firefighting since the 1940s, they are still under-represented, especially in leadership roles.

 To help with addressing this under-representation, Women in Fire and Emergency New Zealand (WFENZ) commissioned some independent research which led to a report “Can’t be what you can’t see: Progression and development of women firefighters (career and volunteer)”.